IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/calendar.md

 ### Disabled dates

 In some cases you would want to have disabled dates in the Calendar which can't be selected by the end user.
-This functionality is achieved by using the `disabledDates` property.
-The `disabledDates` property is an array of `DateRangeDescriptor` objects.
-Each descriptor has a `type` and optionally a `dateRange` which is an array of `Date` objects.
+This functionality is achieved by using the `DisabledDates` property.
+The `DisabledDates` property is an array of `DateRangeDescriptor` objects.
+Each descriptor has a `type` and optionally a `DateRange` which is an array of `Date` objects.

 These are the available options for the `type` property:
-*  `After` - disables the dates after the first date in the `dateRange`
+*  `After` - disables the dates after the first date in the `DateRange`
-*  `Before` - disables the dates before the first date in the `dateRange`
+*  `Before` - disables the dates before the first date in the `DateRange`
-*  `Between` - disables the dates between the first and the second date in the `dateRange`
+*  `Between` - disables the dates between the first and the second date in the `DateRange`
-*  `Specific` - disables the dates specified in the `dateRange` array
+*  `Specific` - disables the dates specified in the `DateRange` array
 *  `Weekdays` - disables all weekdays
 *  `Weekends` - disables all weekends